 Setup instructions:

-Mark your start and finish.
+Mark your start and finish lines clearly.

 Required materials:

-Old clothes, hats, and accessories for a scarecrow
+Old clothes, hats, and accessories for a scarecrow.

-Signage for your start and finish
+Signage for start and finish.

 Fundraising variations:

-10- Pin the Tail on the Black Cat
+10. Pin the tail on the black cat

 Setup instructions: